tartley/tartley.github.io/posts/there-is-no-antimemetics-division.md

 *No, this is not your first day."*

-Intruiged, I started clicking around, and as is the way of SCP, discovered many hours had passed.
+Intrigued, I started clicking around, and as is the way of SCP, discovered many hours had passed.
 Shortly afterwards, I realized the arc has been collected into this book.